© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn cemetery on Holystone Common is a scheduled monument protected by Historic England under reference 1011400.
 View the official record →

-Round cairn cemetery on Holystone Common is a Bronze Age funerary monument located in Northumberland, comprising a cluster of round cairns distributed across the common.
+Round cairn cemetery on Holystone Common is a Bronze Age burial site located in Northumberland, comprising a concentration of burial mounds on the open moorland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011400.

 Round cairn cemetery on Holystone Common is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011400.